Tracker: Federal Cuts Raise Healthcare Costs, Delay Care, and Increase Overdose Risk.

 The Drug Policy Alliance and the Legal Action Center are tracking these threats.
-Read our analysis tracking these funding cuts to learn what’s at stake—and how you can fight back to protect yourself, your community, and the people you love.
+Read our full analysis below.

 SAMHSA is being gutted—and with it, addiction treatment and overdose prevention services.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) funds treatment programs, medications for opioid use disorder, naloxone distribution, and helps connect people—especially in rural and underserved communities—to care.
-Despite SAMHSA’s central role in addressing the overdose crisis nationwide, the Trump administration and Congress are dismantling it by reducing its funding and workforce.
+Despite SAMHSA’s central role in addressing the overdose crisis nationwide, the Trump administration is choosing to dismantle it by reducing its funding and workforce.

 Funding cuts to the National Institutes of Health (NIH) hurt our ability to prevent and treat addiction.